Scarborough (TV series)

 Scarborough is a British television sitcom set in the North Yorkshire seaside town of Scarborough, England.
 The series was aired on BBC One, and revolves around the lives of a group of friends who regularly meet up in a pub for karaoke on a Friday night.

 The series was written and directed by Derren Litten, who wrote the award-winning ITV series, Benidorm.

-The series was not recommissioned for a second series.
+In November 2019, Litten announced that the series had not been recommissioned for a second series.

 Synopsis

 Mike and Karen are in their late 30s and are giving their romance another go after a break of five years.
 Mike always wanted to be an entertainer, a career that kept him away from home which led to the demise of their relationship.
-Mike, Karen, their friends and work colleagues, meet up on Friday nights to drink in the local pub and perform karaoke.
+Mike, Karen, their friends and colleagues, meet up on Friday nights to drink in the local pub and perform karaoke.